Use Rasterize Type in Photoshop CS6

 You're watching VisiHow.
 In this video, we are going to show you how you can use "Rasterize Type" in Photoshop CS6 in Windows 7.

-- 7We should ensure that before we rasterize our text font and style, where we have "Bold", "Italic", and so on, has already been added exactly how we like.Otherwise, correcting it after rasterizing will be very laborious.Advertisement
+- 7Otherwise, correcting it after rasterizing will be very laborious.We should ensure that before we rasterize our text font and style, where we have "Bold", "Italic", and so on, has already been added exactly how we like.Advertisement

 This is a VisiHow video.
 We've just shown you how you can use "Rasterize Type" in Photoshop CS6 in Windows 7.
 If you have any questions, comments, or queries, feel free to add them to the section below.
 We'll do our best to get back to you.